Geeksltd/MSharp.Docs/Tutorials/Building-a-simple-website/README.md

 ### Creating Slides Page on Admin Panel

 On M# Explorer panel right click on the admin page and create a subpage named Slides.
-Open the SlidesPage.cs up and by using the Add method, place the SlideTbl module on SlidesPage like below after that build the solution.
+Open the Slides.cs up and by using the Add method, place the SlideTbl module on SlidesPage like below after that build the solution.

 ```csharp
 using MSharp;